hslmith/vpc-ta-lab-202208/README.md

 4. In the bottom right-hand corner, turn on the ‘Public Gateway’ tick box to Attached
 5. Click Attach on modal window.

-## Create Virtual Machine in VPC we just created and configured
+## Create Workload Virtual Machine in VPC we just created and configured
 1. If you are no longer on the VPC detail, navigate to your VPC details page using the VPCs menu option.
 2. Scroll down to the subnet section and enter the subnet for zone 1.
 3. While in the VPC window, click the ‘Attached Resources’ tab across top